 Step 1: Choose a Membership Plugin

-The easiest way to turn an existing WordPress site into a membership one is by using a plugin.
-Our MemberPress plugin is an excellent option, as it's easy to set up and gives you a lot of flexibility in how you design your business:
+The easiest way to turn an existing WordPress site into an online business is by using a plugin.
+Our MemberPress plugin is an excellent option, as it's easy to set up and gives you a lot of flexibility When it comes to designing your business.

 MemberPress offers several pricing tiers, so you can choose which will work best for you.
 Once you've completed your purchase and downloaded the plugin, you can open your WordPress dashboard to install it.